opinkerfi/adagios-agent-windows/README.md

 ### Change configuration settings

-* Change the file `files/allowed_hosts.ini`
+* Change the file `Files/allowed_hosts.ini`
 ```
 [/settings/default]
 allowed hosts = 127.0.0.1,{ip_address_of_your_nagios_server}
 ```

-* `Optional:` Make your changes in `files/nsclient.ini` .
+* `Optional:` Make your changes in `Files/nsclient.ini` .
 This configuration is currently configured for NRPE mode

 ### Install NSClient++

-Run Unattended_Setup.vbs to begin silent unattended installation.
+Run Deploy-Application.exe to begin silent unattended installation.

 The installation script will do the following:

 * Stop NSClient++ service
-* Uninstalls older versions of NSClient++
+* Uninstall/Update older NSClients
 * Install the correct package depending on your system architecture (32/64 bit)
 * Install Firewall Rules for NSClient++
-* Install your custom plugins and config files (including OKconfig)
+* Install your custom plugins and config files
 * Start the NSClient++ service

-If you have older msi setup of NSClient++, it will be updated.